adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 * [MakeCode Arcade Game of the Week on YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOUpC_QY_Y5CmPKm-a5Cg4Qo)
 * [MakeCode posts on Adafruit](https://blog.adafruit.com/category/makecode/)
 * [MakeCode guides on learn.adafruit.com](https://learn.adafruit.com/search?q=makecode)

-## NUMBER thanks!

-The Adafruit Discord community, where we do all our MakeCode development in the open, reached over NUMBER humans, thank you!
-Join today! [https://adafru.it/discord](https://adafru.it/discord)

 ## What is Microsoft MakeCode?
 Microsoft MakeCode is a free, open source platform for creating engaging computer science learning experiences that support a progression path into real-world programming.